What is Mikeconomics?

 Who is Mike?

-Mike has a degree in political science and international economics, and trained in financial management and analysis.
+Mike has a degree in political science and international economics, and a background in financial management and analysis.
 He has authored many articles and contributed to various publications, analyses and seminars.
-Born in Charleroi (Wallonia, Belgium), Mike has lived, worked and consulted in twenty-five countries (of which “just a few adopted ones”) on four continents.
+Born in Charleroi (Wallonia, Belgium), Mike has lived, worked and consulted in twenty-five countries on four continents.
+He now splits his work and life between London (“a city founded by the Romans and I’m not tired of it”), a former Roman village in Belgium, and “other less Roman-influenced places.”

 Mike's views?